glorylo/Joyride/README.md

 	I want to be do X
 ```

-Here are some examples of the specifications you can write:
+Here are some examples of the specifications you can write, all using Joyride's predefined steps:

 ```gherkin
 Scenario: Should be able to tap the item by index in a collection